quacksouls/aurora/doc/introduction.md

    see a loading screen with the word "Loading", otherwise enemies won't respawn.
 Before proceeding with your farming session, equip a Diamond (Rough, Tumbled, Faceted, or Brilliant) in Aurora's armour slot to gain additional XP from an enemy's defeat.
-Refer to
-   [this page](https://childoflight.fandom.com/wiki/Oculi) for how to craft a Diamond and the percentage bonus XP gain from various types of Diamonds.
+Refer to [this page][oculi] for how to craft a Diamond and the percentage bonus XP gain from various types of Diamonds.
 1. There is an option to flee from a battle, including any boss fight.
 Use this option to give you time to equip oculi or fully heal your party.